-The Ondundu Exclusive Prospecting Licence ("EPL 3195"), which allows for base, rare and precious metal exploration, is held 100% by Razorback Gold Mining Company (Pty) Limited, a 51% owned subsidiary of Westport Resources Namibia (Pty) Ltd., which is a wholly owned subsidiary of the Company.
-In July 2017 the MME renewed EPL 3195 relating to Ondundu until February 3, 2019.
-The licence remains in good standing.
+The Ondundu Exclusive Prospecting Licence ("EPL 3195"), which allows for base, rare and precious metal exploration, is held 100% by Razorback Gold Mining Company (Pty) Limited ("Razorback"), a 51% owned subsidiary of Westport Resources Namibia (Pty) Ltd., which is a wholly owned subsidiary of the Company.
+EPL 3195 expired on February 3, 2019 and an application to renew the licence has been made.

-The Company executed a Heads of Agreement with respect to EPL3195 with B2Gold Mining Investments Limited and B2Gold Namibia (Proprietary) Limited (together "B2Gold") and subsequently on January 11, 2016 an Amended and Restated Heads of Agreement Earn-In on Exclusive Prospecting Licence EPL3195 ("Earn-In") was executed with B2Gold replacing the original agreement.
-The Earn-In gives B2Gold the right to earn up to a 100% interest in Ondundu.
+The Company executed a Heads of Agreement with respect to EPL3195 with B2Gold Mining Investments Limited and B2Gold Namibia (Proprietary) Limited (together "B2Gold") as of August 31, 2015 as amended and restated on January 11, 2016 and subsequently amended by letter agreements dated March 14, 2016, May 31, 2016 and March 5, 2018 pursuant to which B2Gold has the right to earn up to a 100% interest in Razorback ("Earn-In Agreement").

-In September 2018 the parties agreed to amend the Agreement by extending the Third Earn-in Period for an additional 2 (two) years, meaning that the Third Earn-in Period now expires on 30 November 2020.
-As a result of the extension, B2Gold and Forsys may, if the Third Earn-In is exercised by B2Gold, separately exercise a call or put option to transfer the balance of Ondundu for US\$8,500,000 that expires on January 2 2020 and January 2 2022 respectively.
-An extension of 2 years beyond the original agreement
+On October 2, 2018, the parties amended the Earn-In Agreement by extending the third earn-in period for an additional 2 years, meaning that the third rarn-in period now expires on November 30, 2020.
+As a result of the extension, B2Gold and the Company may, if the third earn-in is exercised by B2Gold, separately exercise a call or put option to transfer the balance of Razorback for US\$8,500,000 that expires on January 2, 2020 and January 2, 2022 respectively, an extension of 2 years beyond the original agreement.

-In consideration of the extension, Forsys will receive US\$150,000 on or before 1 January 2019 and a possible additional US\$100,000 on or before 1 January 2020 unless B2Gold withdraw from the agreement.
-If B2Gold withdraws from the agreement, B2Gold will transfer to Forsys all ordinary shares held by B2Gold in the Ondundu Project for NIL consideration.
-Forsys would then hold 100% of the holding entity shares in the project.
+In consideration of the extension, the Company received US\$150,000 before January 1, 2019 and a possible additional US\$100,000 on or before January 1, 2020 unless B2Gold withdraws from the agreement.
+If B2Gold withdraws from the agreement, B2Gold will transfer to the Company all ordinary shares held by B2Gold in Razorback for nil consideration.
+The Company would then hold 100% of the holding entity shares in Razorback, so 100% of EPL 3125.